mopemope/meghanada-server/README.md

 java -XX:+UseConcMarkSweepGC -XX:SoftRefLRUPolicyMSPerMB=50 -Xverify:none -Xms256m -Dfile.encoding=UTF-8 -jar path/to/meghanada.jar
 ```

-Meghanada-Server is required JDK 8 (not JRE).
+Meghanada-Server is required JDK 8 or later (not JRE).
 It used Compiler API.

 ## Project